P. K. Rosy: Death and legacy

 The story of the film was first rediscovered in the late 1960s by cinema historian and journalist Chelangatt Gopalakrishnan.
-In 1971 Kunnukuzhi Mani published his first article about her.
+In 1971, Kunnukuzhi Mani published his first article about her.
 Gopalakrishnan proved that Vigathakumaran was the first Malayalam feature film, with Daniel serving as director, producer, cinematographer, and lead actor.
 Gopalakrishnan wrote about both Rosy and Daniel for decades, striving to get their contributions recognised and their names honoured.
 However, there was a reluctance to do so.
 Malavika Binny, a professor of history at Kannur University in Kerala, said "the erasure of Rosy's legacy shows how deeply caste-based trauma can run".

-In 2012 the chief minister of the state of Kerala, Oommen Chandy, suggested renaming the Best Film Actress award given annually by the Kerala State Chalachitra Academy, after PK Rosy.
+In 2012 the chief minister of the state of Kerala, Oommen Chandy, suggested renaming the Best Film Actress award given annually by the Kerala State Chalachitra Academy, after P. K. Rosy.
 This was on the occasion of a pooja ceremony for the premiere of Kamal's film Celluloid.
 However, by February 2023 the academy had still not renamed the award.
 By contrast, the director Daniel, after much lobbying, finally had his name restored at the end of the 20th century.
 The Government of Kerala acknowledged Daniel as a resident of the city and officially conferred the title "Father of Malayalam Cinema" on him.
 In 1992, the state's Department of Cultural Affairs instituted the J. C. Daniel Award, part of the Kerala State Film Awards, to honour lifetime achievements in outstanding contributions to Malayalam cinema.

-The P K Rosy Smaraka Samithi (P.K.
-Rosy Memorial Committee) was inaugurated by Cinema Minister Thiruvanchoor Radhakrishnan in 2015.
+The P. K. Rosy Smaraka Samithi (P. K. Rosy Memorial Committee) was inaugurated by Cinema Minister Thiruvanchoor Radhakrishnan in 2015.

 In 2018, the inaugural three-day film festival celebrating Dalit culture in Indian cinema was held by director Pa.
 Ranjith's Neelam Cultural Centre.
-This grew into a month-long celebration of Dalit culture and history, with the film festival named the PK Rosy Film Festival.
+This grew into a month-long celebration of Dalit culture and history, with the film festival named the P. K. Rosy Film Festival.
 Films are shown at the Prasad Lab Preview Theatre in Chennai.
 The festival took place from 2 to 4 April in 2025.

-The Women in Cinema Collective (WCC), which has been striving to make the workspace better for women in cinema, launched a film society in tribute to P K Rosy in 2019, called the PK Rosy Film Society.
+The Women in Cinema Collective (WCC), which has been striving to make the workspace better for women in cinema, launched a film society in tribute to P. K. Rosy in 2019, called the P. K. Rosy Film Society.
 Headed by an all-women panel of 11 women who are executive members of the WCC, the society aims to include all those who have been excluded from cinema history and industry because of their gender, class, religion, or caste.
 It is only the fourth all-women film society (out of a total of 170) in India, and the first to be run by women film professionals.

 When Kani Kusruti was awarded Best Actress in Malayalam for her performance in Biriyaani in 2020, she dedicated the win to Rosy.

 On 10 February 2023, Google honoured Rosy with a doodle, on the occasion of her 120th birthday.